nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/nuxeo-cloud-addons.md

 ## Additional Environments

-Nuxeo Cloud customers can choose to purchase additional environments if required.
-These additional environments can be used to support training, additional testing efforts or support for internal teams.
+Nuxeo Cloud customers can choose to purchase additional environments.
+These additional environments can be used to support additional training or testing efforts.

 ## Nuxeo Drive